cipherdev/docs/git_commands.rst

 .. image:: images/get_started_sphinx.png
  :width: 600

-Is added to the |RST| file in by the following lines:
+Is added to the file in by the following lines:

 .. code-block:: RST